 Before the interview…

-– If you haven’t already, please let me know which venue you’d like to talk about – the easiest way to do so is by completing this form (I will do some research into the venue, looking for pictures, finding out what now stands in its place)
+- If you haven’t already, please let me know which venue you’d like to talk about – the easiest way to do so is by letting me know when you schedule a time to chat (I will do some research into the venue, looking for pictures, finding out what now stands in its place)

 - Please identify the time period most relevant to talk about (You may have gone to the venue every weekend for ten years, but I would like to encourage you to focus on a period of particular significance to you, as it helps to focus the conversation)

 - If you have any photos of yourself in the venue please share these (these would be really useful for me as a jumping off point for questions)